Why must I apply through the Division of Personnel?

-Generally, you can reapply/retest after a 90 day waiting period.
-If a job title has a different waiting period it will be stated in the job announcement.
+Generally, you can reapply/retest after a 90 calendar day waiting period.
+If a job title has a different waiting period, it will be stated in the job announcement.
 However, unless there has been a significant change in your qualifications, you should only reapply if your eligibility expiration date is approaching.
-Applying often for the same continuous job announcements does not change your score and only serves to slow down the process for all applicants.

 Can I apply for jobs in certain counties or locations?

 Several job announcements do list specific counties where the vacancy is located.
 Apply for them as you would for any position.
 Most of these will have a specific closing date.
 However, many of our open vacancies are listed on a continuous basis which means we are constantly accepting applications for future vacancies.
-Because it is an impending vacancy we cannot tell you where it will be located.
-We ask applicants to indicate county preferences on the application.
+Because it is an impending vacancy we cannot tell you the location.
+Please indicate county preferences on the application.
 When a vacancy in that county becomes available your application will be considered.

 Do I have to verify my education or license?

 Yes.
 All post-high school education must be verified in order to be considered.
-Transcripts must be in the form of an officially authorized transcript, not simply a list of courses and grades.
+Transcripts must be in the form of an officially authorized transcript or a legible copy.
 Note: Foreign college degrees and credits are not acceptable unless these are recognized by a regionally accredited American school or by the National Association of Credential Evaluation Services (NACES®).
-If we require verification of education or license we will notify you that verification is required.
-If you do not provide the requested verification you will not be considered for employment.
-Legible copies of official transcripts are acceptable.

 Do I have to be a West Virginia resident or US Citizen to obtain employment?

-West Virginia residency is not required for most jobs.
-United States Citizenship requirements are routinely waived; however, non-citizens must be able to work legally in this country and must present documents verifying immigration status.
+West Virginia residency is not required for most positions.
+Applicants must be able to legally work in this country.

 Are veterans given preference in hiring for State jobs?

-Five score points may be added to the passing score of applicants who are qualifying veterans.
-Five additional points may be added to the scores of any qualifying veteran with a present compensable, service-connected disability, or Purple Heart Award.
+).
+Another five additional points may be added to the scores of any qualifying veteran with a present compensable, service-connected disability, or Purple Heart Award.
 Proof of service dates, disability, Purple Heart Award or Campaign Badge, as verified by the DD-214 form, is required before credit can be given.
 Disability must be verified by letter from the Department of Veterans Affairs.
-The eligibility requirements for veteran’s preference are shown on the application form.
-To learn more about veteran’s preference refer to: www.personnel.wv.gov/job_seekers/Pages/veterans.aspx

 Do I have to take a test?
 Where do I go?
 Do I need an appointment?

-The job announcement will clearly state if a civil service test is required.
+The job announcement will clearly state if a written test is required.
 Please read the job announcement carefully for details of that specific position.
-Many State jobs require only that you submit an application for review and rating and then you will receive a score based on an evaluation of your training and experience.
-For those requiring a written examination, it is necessary to report to a test center and take the exam.
+Many state jobs require only that you submit an application for review; you will receive a score based on an evaluation of your training and experience.
+For those requiring a written examination, it is necessary to take a test at a test center within 90 days.

 Office Support (clerical) jobs may also require a typing test.